dbrtk/rmxbin/README.md

 ssh-keygen -t rsa -b 4096 -u apache
 ```
 In this case a location is chosen by default (i.e. `/usr/share/httpd/.ssh/id_rsa`).
 The location of the ssh key will need to be updated in the scripts.

+Rmxbin is used by nlp (https://github.com/dbrtk/nlp), hence it should be on the same server, as the one that contains NLP.
+The path to rmxbin should be updated in the configuraion file in nlp.